Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Communication, participation, and leadership from supervisors

-• Communication and teamwork from peers
+• Communication and teamwork with peers

 • Conflict resolution practices